kcelia/Reminder/Cloud_AWS.md

 - It allows you to set up your own password rotation policy it integrates
 - It enables access to store or retrieve data located in an bucket or within a dynamo DB database.
 - Integrates with existing your Active Directory account allowing single sign-on
+- IAM controls access to AWS ***resources only***, like: Launching an Amazon Linux EC2 instance, (Not Installing ASP.NET that will require Windows operating system authorization),Adding a message to an Amazon SQS queue), (not querying an Oracle database that will require Oracle authorization)

 IAM Policy: A JSON document which defines one or more permissions Active Directory: fournir des services centralisés d'identification et d'authentification à un réseau d'ordinateurs